Insights and Updates

 The Simple DSO Method

-The simple method uses the standard formula shown above.
-It's straightforward, quick to determine, and provides a reasonable average for companies with consistent sales throughout the year.
+The simple method uses the standard formula above.
+Fast, straightforward, and reliable for companies with consistent monthly revenue.

 Advantages: